 $200

 The Therm-a-Rest Corus 20 proves that you do not need to spend $300 or more to get a quality down backpacking quilt.
-At $200, it undercuts most competitors by $50 to $150 while delivering genuine 20-degree warmth that held up during our testing in temperatures down to 22F.
+At $200, it undercuts most competitors by $50 to $150 while delivering genuine 20-degree warmth that owners report holding up in temperatures down to 22F.
 The 650-fill-power Nikwax Hydrophobic Down is heavier per unit of warmth than premium fills, which accounts for the 28-ounce weight, but that trade-off is what makes the price possible.
 For hikers transitioning from sleeping bags to quilts, the Corus removes the financial barrier to entry.

 The SynergyLink connectors are Therm-a-Rest's proprietary system for attaching the quilt to their sleeping pads, and they work exceptionally well with Therm-a-Rest pads specifically.
-If you already own a NeoAir or other Therm-a-Rest pad, this integration is seamless and creates the most secure quilt-to-pad connection we tested.
+If you already own a NeoAir or other Therm-a-Rest pad, this integration is seamless and creates one of the most secure quilt-to-pad connections in this guide.
 With non-Therm-a-Rest pads, the attachment is less elegant but still functional using the included universal straps.
 The snap closure system is intuitive and creates a partial sleeping bag shape that helps cold sleepers retain warmth.

 The Corus is noticeably bulkier than premium quilts when packed.
 At 7 liters compressed, it occupies roughly 40 percent more pack space than the Enlightened Equipment Enigma.
 For weekend backpackers with 50- to 65-liter packs, this is a non-issue.
 For ultralight hikers with 35-liter packs, the bulk becomes a meaningful consideration.
 The shell fabric is durable and smooth against skin, with no irritating seams on the interior.
 Therm-a-Rest's construction quality is consistent across units, unlike some cottage manufacturers where quality can vary.